Lamond-Riggs/Lillian J. Huff Neighborhood Library

 The Lamond-Riggs/Lillian J. Huff Neighborhood Library is a branch of the District of Columbia Public Library in the Queens Chapel neighborhood of Washington, D.C.
 It is located at 5401 South Dakota Avenue NE.
 Residents had requested a library for the area as early as 1957; the current building opened in 1983 at a cost of $2 million.

 In the late 2010s, the city approved a $20 million project to rebuild the library, designed by Hammel, Green and Abrahamson.
-Razing of the building began on January 4, 2021, and construction is ongoing as of that month, with completion slated for spring 2022.
+Razing of the building began on January 4, 2021, and the library reopened on June 27, 2022.

 The library was renamed the Lamond-Riggs/Lillian J. Huff Library in 2022 to honor the legacy of activist and organizer Lillian J. Huff.